 Though historical accounts of why and how the bridge was built might be lost, the Manx people haven’t forgotten that the ‘Real’ Fairy Bridge is not the one you see when you drive on the A5 from Douglas to Castletown.
 It’s the ruin of a fairy tale stone bridge set among trees a short walk from Kewaigue Hill.
 But why are there two Fairy Bridges?
 And how do you find the original one, nestled far from any main roads?

 Many people know of the existence of the “Real” Fairy Bridge but aren’t quite sure where it is.
-Fortunately with the help of online references and the instruction from school yard attendants at Kewaigue school and a local I was able to find it.
+Fortunately with the help of online references and the instruction from schoolyard attendants at Kewaigue school and a local I was able to find it.
 I’ll be honest with you though – we walked right past it the first time round!
 I set off with my friend Clare and we both passed over the footbridge on the Middle River without ever thinking to look around that area.
 There isn’t a sign telling you to head off on the narrow track that follows the water so we kept going and eventually split up trying to find it.

 After trekking back on my own I made out the silhouette of the bridge’s arch through the trees and finally found what we were looking for!
 It’s far more magical and beautiful than the new site and I spent some time wandering around and enjoying listening to the sound of the water and autumn leaves rustling above.
 Not a soul came by while I was there but I did have a peek at the offerings left by past visitors.
 Some were coins but others were letters asking the Fairies to grant a happy holiday season, good weather, and a boyfriend!
 I was surprised that there weren’t more but then found this article describing how someone cleaned up the site earlier this year.

 The location of the real Fairy Bridge is here on Google Maps but can also be easily found walking up the hill from Kewaigue school which is on Kewaigue Hill [road].
 Walk from the school until you see a cottage on the left (south) side of the road.
 Alongside the cottage is a farm track that’s clearly signed as a Public Footpath.
 Follow this track for about ten or fifteen minutes until you reach the Middle River.
-Instead of going over the river on the foot bridge, take the narrow track on the right alongside the water.
+Instead of going over the river on the footbridge, take the narrow track on the right alongside the water.
 You’ll be able to see the Fairy Bridge through the trees.

 Once you’ve made it, please be courteous to the Bridge and surrounding area.
 Though it’s a lovely idea to leave an offering for the Faeries, anything made of paper, cloth, or stuffing will soon degrade and anything plastic looks terrible.
 I’m sure if the Fair Folk could pass on a message it would be to leave the site as you found it and to make your wish in your heart and mind.